18F/development-guide/accessibility_scanning/README.md

 ### Accesslint API access

-In order for AccessLint to access your Github webhooks, you will need to
+In order for AccessLint to access your GitHub webhooks, you will need to

 1. [Create an token](https://accesslint.com/)
-2. Reference it.
+1. Reference it.
 In your Circle CI settings for your repo, create a variable named `ACCESSLINT_API_TOKEN` with the token you created.
+1. Also add a variable named `ACCESSLINT_GITHUB_USER` to your Circle CI repo settings, with a value of the GitHub username that was used to create the token in step 1.

 ### Configuring ther project frameworks